zoldax/NHSuite/README.md

 ## 📝 Notes

 Always test any modifications in a safe environment.
+Do backups !

 Please consult IBM Guidelines for building a Network hierarchy : https://www.ibm.com/docs/en/qradar-on-cloud?topic=hierarchy-guidelines-defining-your-network